How to root your Android OS?

 What is Android?

 Android is an operating system for mobile phones and tablets, much like Microsoft Windows for PCs, MacOS for Mac Books, and Linux for servers.
-Android was first developed in 2003 by Android Inc, and later acquired by Google.
+Android was first developed in 2003 by Android Inc. and later acquired by Google.
 The goal of Android was to create "smarter mobile devices that are more aware of its owner's location and preferences".
-What makes Android stand apart from other mobile operating systems is that it's an open source, and based on field proven Linux operating system.
-Linux, a child of Unix which has been around since 1969 far before Windows OS, is a de facto operating system ran by millions of servers providing web, mail and database services to Internet.
-It's an open source, meaning that anyone can modify and contribute to the project, which makes it use of open standard, open architecture and best of all make it available for free for everyone.
+What makes Android stand apart from other mobile operating systems is that it's open source, and based on field proven Linux operating system.
+Linux, a child of Unix which has been around since 1969 far before Windows OS, is a de facto operating system run by millions of servers providing web, mail, and database services to the Internet.
+It's an open source, meaning that anyone can modify and contribute to the project, which makes it use of open standard, open architecture and best of all makes it available for free for everyone.

 What is rooting?

-Rooting your phone is getting an administrative rights to your Android OS.
+Rooting your phone is getting an administrative right to your Android OS.
 Android is based on Linux, and the “root” is the administrative user of the Linux OS.
-Having a root access to your device grant you complete control over your phone.
+Having root access to your device grants you complete control over your phone.
 Rooting does NOT mean installing a custom ROM, as you can gain root access to a Stock OS.
-By rooting your OS, you install Superuser Android app, which approve or deny administrative access to your device instead of conventional password protected approval.
-One word of warning about rooting your phone is that it could potentially brick your phone and voids manufacturer’s warranty.
+By rooting your OS, you install the Superuser Android app, which approves or denies administrative access to your device instead of conventional password-protected approval.
+One word of warning about rooting your phone is that it could potentially brick your phone and void the manufacturer’s warranty.

 Why would you root your Android smartphone?

-By rooting your smartphone, you have complete control over your phone and my choose to delete bloatware, install applications that are not available on a Stock ROM, install custom ROM or even build a new feature on your smartphone.
-One of the most popular reason for rooting a Android phone is to install a Free Wifi Hotspot on your phone.
-Cell phone carriers generally charge hefty $20-$30 per month for Wifi Hotspot feature on your phone.
-By rooting your phone, you can have a free Wifi Hotspot, and it's completely legal.
+By rooting your smartphone, you have complete control over your phone and may choose to delete bloatware, install applications that are not available on a Stock ROM, install a custom ROM, or even build a new feature on your smartphone.
+One of the most popular reasons for rooting an Android phone is to install a Free Wi-Fi hotspot on your phone.
+Cell phone carriers generally charge a hefty $20-$30 per month for the Wi-Fi hotspot feature on your phone.
+By rooting your phone, you can have a free Wi-Fi hotspot, and it's completely legal.

-** One word of caveat: Some of the carriers such as AT&T crackdown on use of unofficial wifi hotspot on your iPhone or Android smartphones.
+** One word of a caveat: Some of the carriers such as AT&T crackdown on the use of unofficial wifi hotspot on your iPhone or Android smartphones.

 How do you root your Android OS?